 Training, qualifications & experience

 I am a qualified and experienced counsellor: Post Graduate Diploma in Counselling (University of Bristol), NPQICL (Uni of Wolverhampton), CQSW (Nottingham Trent), BSc Hons (Bucks New Uni) bringing over 30 years experience in working in mental health hospitals, voluntary agencies & charities supporting people through homelessness, addictions and learning difficulties to focusing work in more recent years in whole family and particularly transition to parenthood.
 I am trained and experienced also in working within the field of domestic abuse and or violence.
-I currently also work in Children's Centres for the local authority and have experience of working in educational settings/ schools.
+I have worked in Children's Centres for the local authority and have experience of working in educational settings/ schools.

 Areas of counselling I deal with